JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8034 days**.

-And here is a just a random fact -  **There was once a fish caught in Delaware Bay with a watch still ticking inside**.
+And here is a just a random fact -  **The Taj Mahal was actually built for use as a tomb**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)